Mailing guide in Italy

 ioInvio - an on-line package shipping service operated by SDA, substantially cheaper than PaccoCelere 3 rate from the post office.
 They only pick up the package from your home.
 This is probably the most economical option when mailing domestically.

-UPS – limited network, rarely seen in Italy, but often they are used for mailing from and to other countries
+UPS - limited network, used to be rare but now increasingly seen around Italy, but often they are used for mailing from and to other countries

 FedEx - relies on SDA